 The Village Charter requires the Village Manager to present a proposed budget to Village Council for the ensuing fiscal year and an accompanying message on or before July 15th of each year.
+The adopted budget must be balanced, meaning all total projected revenues and other financing sources are equal to all total anticipated expenditures.
 Coordination of the budget process and preparation of the budget document has been delegated by the Village Manager to the Finance staff.
 The Finance department is responsible for projecting revenues and beginning available fund balances for each fund.